evanshunt/FrontEndEditLink/README.md

 Page:
   extensions:
-    - evanshunt\CMSEditLink\CMSEditLink
+    - evanshunt\FrontEndEditLink\FrontEndEditLink

 ```

-On `Page.php` controller add `use evanshunt\CMSEditLink;`
+On `Page.php` controller add `use evanshunt\FrontEndEditLink;`

-Then on your `Page.ss` or if you only want to enabel it on specific pages; then only add it to those pages' templates, add `$EditURL`.
+Then on your `Page.ss` or if you only want to enabel it on specific pages; then only add it to those pages' templates, add `$EditLink`.
 This will render a small link on the page.
 Right now it's positioned fixed at the bottom left corner of the page.

 Changelog:

+- 2020-06-25: renamed module
 - 2020-06-22: initial commit